mendozarriff/short-lnk/readme.md

 # Short Lnk

-This is Meteor React app, lets you save and delete links.
+This a is Meteor React app, lets you save and delete links.

 ## Author